DevExpress-Examples/xaf-separate-employees-data-in-different-departments-using-security-permissions/Readme.md

       For complete implementation, review the following files: [ApplicationBuilder.cs](./CS/FilterRecords.Win/ApplicationBuilder.cs) (WinForms module) and [Startup.cs](./CS/FilterRecords.Blazor.Server/Startup.cs) (Blazor module).

 4. In the *SolutionName.Module/Controllers* folder, optionally implement a Controller to hide the protected content columns in a List View and Property Editors in a Detail View.
 For more information, see [this help topic](https://docs.devexpress.com/eXpressAppFramework/114008/task-based-help/security/how-to-hide-the-protected-content-columns-in-a-list-view-and-property-editors-in-a-detail-view).

+You can find implementation for XPO ORM in the [22.1.5+ branch](https://github.com/DevExpress-Examples/XAF_how-to-separate-employees-data-in-different-departments-using-security-permissions-in-xpo-e4045/tree/22.1.5+).